How To Get Tickets To The Louvre

 A lot of people visit the Louvre first and foremost to admire the world famous Mona Lisa

-Way N. 3: Take a guided tour
+Take a guided tour of the Louvre

 This is one of the best ways of visiting the Louvre – it’s how I did it and I wholeheartedly recommend it.
-There is no shortage of companies that offer guided tours of the Louvre.
+There is no shortage of companies that offer great guided tours of the Louvre.

 Tours are easy to book – you just have to pick a preferred date and time, and the company running the tour will arrange everything else with the museum.
-They will even print the tickets for you – all you need to do is get the mobile voucher, and show up at the meeting point on time.
+They will even print the tickets for the Louvre for you – all you need to do is get the mobile voucher, and show up at the meeting point on time.

 Tours can last anything between 1.5 hours and 3 hours, after which you are free to stay at the museum and explore by yourself.